AustroMelee/Austros-ATLA-World/docs/frontend architecture.md

   - Fetches and manages the enriched data from the API endpoint, with robust error handling and loading state.
 - **`useImageFallback.ts`:**
   - Manages image loading, error fallback, and status for entity images, providing a robust fallback for missing or broken images.
+- **`useCollections.ts`:**
+  - Stores user-defined collections in `localStorage`.
+  - Provides create, add/remove card, and filtering utilities for the app.

 ---